 That Sean is portrayed as a leering hormone- and pretty dim at that -is consistent with the film’s need for everyone to act, not in their own best interests, but in service to the needs of the script, which takes great pains to increase the outrage of Diane’s seduction of her student by including the preposterous restaurant sequence in which the teacher openly, physically seduces Sean, plies him with alcohol until they are both roaring drunk and exchange saliva samples all in public view, once again emphasizing the implausible view of social conventions created specifically for these characters which eliminates any possibility of professional or personal recriminations (the town’s P.T.A. and School Committee must be the most lenient in history, following the example of that pioneer of educational methodology- Bob Guccione).
 Diane is the complete seductress, though unlike the claims of the marketing materials (see poster, above) she does not impugn the morals of an entire school (though in the depicted inattentive climate, it probably wouldn’t make any difference) so her relentless campaign to bed the astonishingly callow Sean seems as much a matter of possible mental illness as itchy pants- it certainly shows an unquestionable lack of taste.

 Much of this has to do with the casting of the film, which is inhabited by performers who read their lines with the dull, monotonic aptitude of an automated answering machine.
-Angel Tomkins plays the sexpot aspects of Diane to a fault, as was her limited specialty in showing leg and stripping bare, but she makes no effort to make Diane a sympathetic character.
-Jay North is physically stiff and emotionally insipid, evoking the full range of emotions by blankly staring with a great cow-eyed glaze, usually armed with a creepy smile that suggests the nature of a simpleton, but would surely have every woman in the community- except for mother and teacher -running for the pepper spray.
+The comely and capable Angel Tomkins plays the sexpot aspects of Diane to a fault, gamely conceding to the extracurricular demands of the role whether in showing a bit of leg or stripping bare for posterity, but she is unable to make Diane anything approaching a sympathetic character.
+In comparison, Jay North is physically stiff and emotionally insipid, evoking the full range of emotions by blankly staring with a great cow-eyed glaze, usually armed with a creepy smile that suggests the nature of a simpleton, but would surely have every woman in the community- except for mother and teacher -running for the pepper spray.
 Anthony James performance is limited to a blank stare or a death’s head Jack-O-Lantern grin, hardly the makings of a classic movie villain.
 Consistent with his paltry talents in direction and screenwriting, Hikmet Avedis reveals no directorial aptitude with his performers, with the domestic scenes at Sean’s home meriting special recognition, so poorly directed, written and performed, they suggest an intensive study in the film techniques of Larry Buchanan: seldom have a collection of scenes in one film- even comparable to the low expectations of the exploitation film -been so conspicuous for their negative achievement.

 The film, with its calculated, hypocritically stacked moral tone, predates the same psychotically puritanical route followed in most of the American slasher films in which the enjoyment of sex is met with a violent comeuppance.
 This moral hypocrisy is regularly practiced in the world of exploitation cinema, as it affords the audience the opportunity to satisfy the voyeuristic appetite and then feel morally cleansed- at the character’s expense, of course -at the conclusion.
 However, no punishment is too severe for having to endure the appalling musical tracks of Shorty Rogers, whose motifs for lovemaking and homicidal pursuit are so similar it may be the first recorded case of tonal monozygotic twins.